openafs-contrib/ansible-openafs/docs/source/roles/client.rst

   Default: no

 afs_mountpoint
   The AFS filesystem mount point.
+This value is written to the ``cacheinfo`` file.

+  Default value is autodetected from the ``cacheinfo`` file installed by packages.

-Default: ``/afs``
+  Default: autodetected, fallback to ``/afs``

 afs_cachedir
   The path to the AFS cache.
+This value is written to the ``cacheinfo`` file.

+  Default value is autodetected from the ``cacheinfo`` file installed by packages.

-Default: ``/usr/vice/cache``
+  Default: autodetected, fallback to ``/usr/vice/cache``

 afs_cachesize
   The size of the AFS cache.
+This valus is written to the ``cacheinfo`` file.

+  Default value is autodetected from the ``cacheinfo`` file installed by packages.

-Default: 50000
+  Default: autodetected, fallback to 50000

 afs_afsd_opts
   The ``afsd`` command line arguments.

+  Default value is autodetected from the service initialization files installed by packages.

-Default: ``-dynroot -fakestat -afsdb``
+  Default: autodetected, fallback to ``-dynroot -fakestat -afsdb``

 afs_client_netinfo
   A single string, or a list of strings, to set the contents of the client ``NetInfo`` configuration file.

 afs_client_netrestrict
   A single string, or a list of strings, to set the contents of the client ``NetRestrict`` configuration file.